tmgreensolutions/php-geobuf/README.md

 ### Encoder

-- `encode()` returns a geobuf-encoded string
+- `encode()` reads a JSON string.
+Returns a geobuf-encoded string
   - string `$dataJson` a JSON string
-  - int `$precision` max number of digits after the decimal point in coordinates, 6 by default
-  - int `$dim` number of dimensions in coordinates, 2 by default.

-- `encodeToFile()` returns the filesize of the resulting file or false
+- `encodeToFile()` reads a JSON string and writes to a file.
+Returns the filesize of the resulting file or false
   - string `$filePath` where to store the resulting geobuf file
   - string `$dataJson` a JSON string
+- `encodeFileToBufFile()` reads from a JSON file and writes to a file.
+Returns the filesize of the resulting file or false
+  - string `$jsonFile` path to the JSON file
+  - string `$geobufFile` where to store the resulting geobuf file
+- `encodeFileToBuf()` reads from a JSON file.
+Returns a geobuf-encoded string
+  - string `$fileName` path to the JSON file

+All encoding methods support the following two non-mandatory arguments:

 - int `$precision` max number of digits after the decimal point in coordinates, 6 by default
 - int `$dim` number of dimensions in coordinates, 2 by default.

 ### Decoder